 The Company incurs stock-based compensation expense from stock options, restricted stock units ("RSUs"), performance based restricted stock units ("PSUs"), and employee stock purchase plan ("ESPP") purchase rights.
 Stock-based compensation expense related to employees and nonemployees is measured based on the grant-date fair value of the awards.
 Compensation expense is recognized in the statements of operations over the period during which the employee is required to perform services in exchange for the award (the vesting period of the applicable award) using the straight-line method for awards with only a service condition and on a tranche by tranche basis for PSUs.
 The Company estimates the fair value of stock options granted and the purchase rights issued under the ESPP using the Black-Scholes option pricing model.
 The fair value of RSUs is estimated based on the fair market value of the Company's common stock on the date of grant, which is determined based on the closing price of the Company's common stock.
-The PSUs are measured using the fair market value of the Company's common stock on the date of grant.
-The stock-based compensation expense for PSUs is recognized based on the estimated number of shares that the Company expects will vest and is adjusted on a quarterly basis using the estimated achievement of financial performance targets.
+The PSUs are measured using the fair market value of the Company's common stock on the date of grant, which is adjusted on a quarterly basis using the estimated achievement of financial performance targets.
 The Company accounts for forfeitures as they occur.